 |c||k/ts||k/ʦ||kite before all letters except e and i, when it is [ʦ] as in mitts.
 Written as ch to preserve the [k] sound before e and i, as ç (or, alternatively, cz) to preserve the [ʦ] sound elsewhere.¹|

 |g||g/j||g/ʤ||gargantuan before all letters except e and i, when it is [ʤ] as in general.
 Written as gh to preserve the [g] sound before e and i, as ġ (or, alternatively, gx) to preserve the [ʤ] sound elsewhere.|

 |r||r||r||Spanish señora (with a trilled [r], but the American English [ɹ] will do in a pinch)|

 |x||ks||ks||box (even at the beginning of words)|

 Like English, Romániço uses the letter h in combination with certain other letters to produce “husher” sounds:

 Ordinarily, when two vowels come together in a Romániço word, each is pronounced separately.
-(Eg., coacter is pronounced co-ac-ter.)
+(Eg., coercer is pronounced co-er-cer.)
 Some vowels, however, combine with other vowels to form sounds pronounced as a single (or close to single) syllable, as in English coin and couch.
 These combination vowel sounds are called diphthongs.

-The letters i and u, when they are not the only vowel in a root and are immediately followed or preceded by another vowel in the same word, produce a diphthong.
-After the letters c or g, the letter u always produces a diphthong when followed by another vowel:
+The letters i and u, when they are not the only vowel in a root and are immediately followed by a different vowel in the same word, produce a “rising” diphthong (ex. ia, ie, io, iu, ua, ue, ui, uo).